kurushiidrive/auto-timestamper/README.md

 * `python kat.py UNI-video.mp4`
 * `python kat.py https://youtu.be/DRalAyuFMNg`

+If you prefer a graphical interface, `kat_gui.py` is the GUI version.
+To run it, simply do `python kat_gui.py`.

 The program will fast-forward through the video, noting down the timestamp and the character matchup when it detects that a new match has started.

 After reaching the end of the video or upon the user pressing 'q' to quit, the program will write to console/a text file the running timestamps for the matches it detected before program termination.